-- 5.1 We have a School Council made up of elected pupils from each class in the school.
-The School Council is overseen by a designated teacher.
-A new Council with new members is elected annually. - 5.2 While we intend the School Council to be a democratically elected group, we take steps, when necessary, to ensure that its membership is representative of all significant groups of students in our school including boys and girls, and those with complex special educational needs or disabilities. - 5.3 Class teachers ensure that all students have opportunities to convey views or express opinions to the School Council representatives in their class, so that all students can have a voice through the council. - 5.4 In order to communicate relevance and purpose to the council members, we work to ensure that the School Council's business reflects the issues raised by students during informal discussions such as during lunchtime as well as topics that staff might like to be discussed. - 5.5 Where appropriate, we consult the School Council, or students more widely, on the development or review of school policies, including pupil behavior and school rules. - 5.6 The designated teacher minutes School Council meetings, and is responsible for ensuring that the minutes are distributed to all classes so that the council member and teacher can share the discussion points with the whole class.
+- 5.1 We have a School Council and College Council made up of elected pupils from each class in the school and college.
+The School and College Councils are overseen by a designated teacher.
+A new Council with new members is elected annually. - 5.2 While we intend the School and College Council's to be a democratically elected group, we take steps, when necessary, to ensure that its membership is representative of all significant groups of students in our school including boys and girls, and those with complex special educational needs or disabilities. - 5.3 Class teachers ensure that all students have opportunities to convey views or express opinions to the School and College Council representatives in their class, so that all students can have a voice through the council.

-- 5.7 The designated teacher ensures that any necessary matters are taken forward to the senior leadership team or the governing body, as appropriate. - 5.8 Members of the School Council are involved in the appointment of teachers and members of staff, including the Co Headteachers, by having meetings with the candidates.
+- 5.4 In order to communicate relevance and purpose to the council members, we work to ensure that the School and College Council's business reflects the issues raised by students during informal discussions such as during lunchtime as well as topics that staff might like to be discussed. - 5.5 Where appropriate, we consult the School and College Councils, or students more widely, on the development or review of school policies, including pupil behavior and school rules. - 5.6 The designated teacher minutes School and College Council meetings, and is responsible for ensuring that the minutes are distributed to all classes so that the council member and teacher can share the discussion points with the whole class. - 5.7 The designated teacher ensures that any necessary matters are taken forward to the senior leadership team or the governing body, as appropriate. - 5.8 Members of the School and College Councils are involved in the appointment of teachers and members of staff, including the Co Headteachers, by having meetings with the candidates.
 This is a difficult and sensitive responsibility.
-Those involved are taught about the importance of confidentiality, and their specific role is make clear.
+Those involved are taught about the importance of confidentiality, and their specific role is made clear.
 They do not make or express selection preferences.
 Rather, they enable the selection panel to assess the ability of applicants to interact with and relate to children.
-Also, they may be asked their views on how well they felt applicants answered their particular questions. - 5.9 The School Council are also given opportunities to submit ideas for funding projects such as the playground development project.
+Also, they may be asked their views on how well they felt applicants answered their particular questions. - 5.9 The School and College Council's are also given opportunities to submit ideas for funding projects such as the playground development project.